-- To create and validate user-centric vehicle concepts in all categories that fulfil users' and operators' needs, including both innovative multi-purpose vehicles and new, tailored, right-sized solutions for specific applications, considering also eco-system aspects beyond vehicle design: - ✓ Vehicle size and category responding to prioritized use cases as detailed in Chapter 4.3 (Innovative concepts, solutions and services for the zero-tailpipe emission mobility of people and goods) - New architectures and/or modular solutions for people, goods and services that enable adaptability and optimised vehicle utilisation, depending on user-centric needs and use cases (including combined passenger and goods transport). - New operational models and modes, in close cooperation with the CCAM partnership, in particular by collecting external dynamic data necessary for vehicle motion optimisation and improved driver support. - 7 To create and validate tools for accelerated product development - Digitalisation of design and production processes, which accelerates the uptake of advanced technologies for zero tailpipe emission vehicles. - ▼ Enabling modular, flexible and individualised optimal concepts. - ✓ Virtual verification, validation (testing), comparison and scaling-up of zero tailpipe emission vehicles themselves and in the system (link to Chapter 4.4.
+- To create and validate user-centric vehicle concepts in all categories that fulfil user's and operator's needs, including both innovative, multi-purpose vehicles and new, tailored, right-sized solutions for specific applications, considering also eco-system aspects beyond vehicle design: - Vehicle size and category responding to prioritised use-cases as detailed in Chapter 4.3 (Innovative concepts, solutions and services for the zero-tailpipe emission mobility of people and goods) - New architectures and/or modular solutions for people, goods and services that enable adaptability and optimised vehicle utilisation, depending on user-centric needs and usecases (including combined passenger and goods transport). - New operational models and modes, in close cooperation with the CCAM Partnership, in particular by collecting external dynamic data (e. g. via a common, shared data space) necessary for vehicle motion optimisation and improved driver support. - 7 To create validated tools and digital twins for accelerated product development: - Digitalisation of design and production processes, which accelerate the uptake of emerging and advanced technologies for zero tailpipe emission vehicles. - ↗ Enabling modular, flexible and individualised optimal vehicle concepts. - ↗ Virtual verification, validation (testing) and comparison to increase the rate of zero tailpipe emission vehicle uptake in the system (link to Chapter 4.4.
 LCA approach and circular economy aspects for sustainable and innovative road mobility solutions).

-- Accelerating the uptake of all zero tailpipe emission vehicle concepts, in cooperation with new mobility solutions and logistics models. - New vehicle concepts demonstrate the potential of innovative vehicle technologies, as a development reference for future generations of climate-friendly vehicles (for both established and new players) and future mobility systems. - 7 The industry is enabled to adapt and adopt new technological innovation twice as fast as current development and industrialization activities.
-It has the speed and flexibility to react to new constraints and changing boundary conditions c.1 - covered by EU funding in future vehicle concepts, reflecting new needs and boundaries due to changes in the perspective and understanding of the vehicle as an interacting element within the transport and energy systems.
-At the same time, modularity and scalability must be taken into account, based on the already practiced, common parts strategy to reduce costs.
-More than ever, advanced vehicle concepts need to be safe and sustainable whilst generating a high level of usability and covering multiple purposes.
-In this context, new sustainable vehicle concepts, enabled by new design tools and new high-performance material and process technologies, will be essential for a sooner to market introduction of zero tailpipe emission vehicles (ZEV).
-Overall, research and innovations are needed in the following areas.
+- Accelerated uptake of all zero tailpipe emission vehicle concepts, in cooperation with new mobility solutions and logistics models. - New vehicle concepts demonstrate the potential of innovative vehicle technologies, as a development reference for future generations of climate-friendly vehicles (for both established and new players) and future mobility systems. - 7 The industry is able to adapt and adopt technological innovation twice as quickly as current development and industrialisation activities.
+It has the speed and flexibility to react to new constraints and changing boundary conditions.